influx6/httpinbox/readme.md

 # HttpInbox
-This demos a [WebHookInbox](http://webhookinbox.com/) app built on in go.
+This demos a [WebHookInbox](http://webhookinbox.com/) app built in go.

 ## Install